-- a.
-The erection or extension of a building - b.
-The provision or extension of a controlled service or fitting in or in connection with a building - c.
-The material alteration of a building or a controlled service or fitting - The renovation and or replacement of thermal elements.
+- a. the erection or extension of a building - b. the provision or extension of a controlled service or fitting in or in connection with a building - c. the material alteration of a building or a controlled service or fitting - d. the renovation and or replacement of thermal elements.